Criticism of Google: Project Nightingale

 Project Nightingale is a health care data sharing project financed by Google and Ascension, a Catholic health care system, the second largest in the United States.
 Ascension owns comprehensive health care information on millions of former and current patients who are part of its system.
 Google and Ascension have been processing this data, in secret, since sometime in 2018, without the knowledge and consent of patients and doctors.
 The work they are doing appears to comply with federal health care law which includes "robust protections for patient data."
 However, concerns have been voiced whether the transfer really is HIPAA compliant.
 The project is Google's attempt to gain a large scale foot hold into the healthcare industry.

 YouTube: ads forced on all videos, without revenue-share

 In 2020, Google-owned YouTube changed its policy so that it could include ads on all videos, regardless of whether the content-creator wanted them or not.
 Those who were not part of Google's Partner Program would receive no revenue for this.
 To join the program, creators must have more than 1,000 subscribers and 4,000 hours of viewed content in the last 12 months.

+Ad blocking

+In November 2023, YouTube users using various ad blockers in conjunction with the Firefox web browser have started reporting a delay of approximately 5 seconds before a video would start actually playing, which was further confirmed by the analysis of the source obfuscript for YouTube and then Google itself.
+Reportedly, changing the user agent string to Chromium/Google Chrome resolved the issue.
+This was at a time when Google had also announced that starting June 2024, Chrome would no longer run browser extensions that use Manifest Version 2 standard in favor of a new version which would severely limit the capabilities of ad blockers other than e.g. DNS blocklists using their hitherto standard solutions.

+Removal of YouTube dislikes

+In November 2021, YouTube rolled out an update to the website which prevented users from seeing how many dislikes a video had, with only the creator of the video being able to see.
+The decision was supposedly made to counteract "dislike-bombing", in which users make a coordinated effort to dislike a video en masse.
+This led to significant controversy, and the move was seen by many as undemocratic.
+Moreover, some users speculated that YouTube introduced the update to silence dissent among its users.